 The Blue Lagoon quickly became one of the most visited attractions in Iceland, both frequented by locals and foreign guests.
 A lot of water has passed under the bridge since then, and after constant developments and renewals, the Blue Lagoon is now a world-class spa, catering to hundreds of thousands of guests each year.

-They also added a café, hotel, restaurant and a shop where it is possible to buy the Blue Lagoon’s luxury skin products.
-Walking paths, small bridges and saunas were also added to the site.
+They also added a café, hotel, restaurant, and a shop where it is possible to buy the Blue Lagoon’s luxury skin products.
+Walking paths, small bridges, and saunas were also added to the site.

 In 2018, the Blue Lagoon opened Iceland’s first five-star hotel, the Retreat Hotel.
-In the works since 2014, the 62-suite hotel boasts beautifully landscaped rooms, incredible views across the dramatic lava fields of the Reykjanes Peninsula through floor-to-ceiling windows, and a wealth of services available.
+In the works since 2014, the 62-suite hotel offers beautifully landscaped rooms, incredible views across the dramatic lava fields of the Reykjanes Peninsula through floor-to-ceiling windows, and a wealth of services available.

-As a result, you will never see a car or a bus, or hear the traffic noise, from the lagoon itself.
+As a result, you will never see a car or a bus or hear the traffic noise from the lagoon itself.
 The walk is a beautiful preparation for what’s to come.

 The buildings are low and in harmony with the surrounding landscape, using mostly natural building materials, such as wood and lava.

 First of all, you will need to book your entry through the Blue Lagoon's website.
-You'll want to book your entry slot well in advance, as it is the most popular attraction in Iceland and it does sell out almost every day.
+You'll want to book your entry slot well in advance, as it is the most popular attraction in Iceland, and it does sell out almost every day.

-When you've gone through the reception you will need to take your shoes off and enter a changing room.
+When you've gone through the reception area, you will need to take your shoes off and enter a changing room.
 There is one changing room for males and another one for females.

 There you can take your clothes off and lock them inside a locker, using your electronic wristband.
-You will then need to shower naked, before putting on your swimsuit and entering the lagoon.
+You will then need to shower naked before putting on your swimsuit and entering the lagoon.